 So what I am saying is that while the Sean of today would discourage the approach that the Sean of yesterday took, the Sean of yesterday was still learning.
 He was still making progress.

 Here’s another example.
 Gary Renard’s book The Disappearance of the Universe showed up in my practice at about the time I let go of the ACIM edition question.
 It was a rough time.
 I had made a commitment to the course, but was also feeling quite lost with it.
 I wasn’t sure I understood it, wasn’t sure what teachers to read.
 I felt chastened by the fact that I’d indulged community conflict so much.

 In that space, Renard was an accessible and incredibly supportive teacher.
 His attitude and style allowed me to breathe.
 I didn’t care about the whole Arten and Pursah debate.
 I just read the book several times through.
 It had a real calming effect on me.
 It was like talking to somebody who wasn’t invested in being brilliant or overly spiritual or anything.
 It was so refreshing that way.

 Years later, I don’t really turn to Renard’s work.
 It was incredibly useful at a point in my practice, and then it stopped being so useful.
 It helped to create a fruitful learning environment in which other teachers appeared.

 Again, what worked back then does not work now.
 But so what?
 This is a learning process, not a learning event.
 I know students who stay with Gary for years.
 He’s their teacher.
-He’s got it.
+He’s got what they want or need.
 And that’s fine with me.
 I’m happy for them.
 I don’t think I’m more right than they are just because I moved on.

 Always ask: what is working?
 What is not?
 And then follow what works and gently and lovingly let go of what does not.
 It’s okay.
 And it’s going to get even more okay.
 Our teacher is the Holy Spirit.
 We are already what we need to learn.
 Be attentive and gentle.
 Be open.
 It works.
 It’s working.